fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-When Netherborn Phalanx enters the battlefield, each opponent loses 1 life for each creature they controls.
+When Netherborn Phalanx enters the battlefield, each opponent loses 1 life for each creature they control.

 transmute {1}{b}{b} ({1}{b}{b}, discard this card: Search your library for a card with the same converted mana cost as this card, reveal it, and put it into your hand.
 Then shuffle your library.
 Transmute only as a sorcery.)